SHORT VERSION: 30+ Years Living Nomadic & Exploring 120+ Countries

-My story isn't the cliched: "I quit my job and sold everything to travel the world."
-No, I didn't get near the career treadmill.
+Anyway, my story is not that cliche: "I quit my job and sold everything to travel the world".

-You see, way back in 1988 following graduation, I didn't know what to do with my life.
-And so, I left New Zealand for London completely aimless - except to enjoy live music and big city life.
+So, I left New Zealand for London to enjoy live music and big city life.

-A dice throw led me to travel around the Middle East (including Iraq + Syria).
+A dice throw led me solo backpacking around the Middle East (for 5 months in 1989 including Syria + Iraq).

-Never having a house or a car or a permanent job.
-(But once, I owned a TV.)
+Subsequently, I’ve lived simple life.
+Having never owned a house, a car or a motorbike.
+Nor a permanent job.
+(But in 1995, I owned a TV).

-However in recent years, I've edged closer to 'normality' when I met my lovely wife ... in China.
+Yet in recent years, I’ve edged a bit closer to 'normality' - since I met my wife (in China in 2015).

 Arrested in Saddam's Iraq by the military; accused of being "a spy" (1989)